Get Started with the B2C Commerce API

 • Changes to error responses.
 We don’t recommend parsing error messages to perform business logic.
 Use HTTP response codes and error types instead.

-• Reordering of existing claims in the SLAS JWT.
+• Reordering of claims in the SLAS JWT

 • Fixes to HTTP response codes and error codes from incorrect code to correct code

-You can subscribe to updates regarding the availability of B2C Commerce API services on Salesforce Status.
+You can subscribe to updates regarding the availability of SCAPI on Salesforce Status.

-To explore the full capabilities of each set of API endpoints, see the specifications in the Reference section.
+• To explore the full capabilities of each set of API endpoints, see the specifications in Reference.